lightscapevr/website/markdown/customscene.md

   in Unity.
 This is needed to produce the Oculus Quest versions as well as the PC versions of your scene.

-* Create the file `VRSketchSceneBuilder.cs` into a folder called `Editor` in your assets---the menu "VR Sketch` should show up in the menu bar.
+* Create a script `VRSketchSceneBuilder.cs` into a folder called `Editor` in your assets.
+Paste the following code into this file.
+This causes the menu `VR Sketch` to show up in the menu bar:
-  The content of the file:

         using UnityEngine;
         using UnityEditor;